General

 - WEBP

-Which image formats can be used by users is generally determined in the administration through the allowed image formats.
-The configuration in the permission groups can specify which image formats are uploadable.
+Which image formats can be used by the users is generally determined in the administration via the allowed image formats.
+Through the configuration in the permission groups, it can be specified which image formats are uploadable.

 What other settings can be made for images?